How to Sell a Patent: Everything You Need to Know

 After finding a buyer, it's time to draft the assignment agreement.
 UpCounsel has an assignment agreement form that's beneficial.
 However, you should also consider enlisting the help of a patent attorney to assure adherence to federal and state guidelines and laws.

 To start, draft the initial agreement terms and provide a copy to the buyer for analysis and approval.
-Any written documents related to your patent should also be given to the third party.
+Any written documents related to your patent should also be given to the other party.
 These documents should contain your name, the title of the invention, the patent number, and the date of patent issue.
-Without these details, it could void the assignment.
+Without these details, the assignment could be void.
 If everything is agreeable to both parties, make sure to hire a notary to preside over the signing of any legal documents.

 How to Record the Assignment With the USPTO